omarfaruk-dotcom/first-class/README.md

 # first-class
 this is my first class for git and github
 <br>
-author - Md Omar Faruk Siam
+author - Md Omar Faruk Siam (CEO of QuestEdu)